 Loading the Common Language Runtime into a Process

 Before any managed code can be executed, the host must load and initialize the common language runtime.
 All hosts start with an unmanaged stub because the runtime is not yet running in the process.
 The .NET Framework provides a set of unmanaged APIs called the hosting APIs that the host can use to start the runtime.
-For more information, see.
+For more information, see Hosting Interfaces.

-To load the runtime into a process, a host calls thefunction.
-The prototype for is located in Mscoree.h in the Include directory of the .NET Framework SDK.
-The host uses to control which version of the runtime to load and the behavior of basic functions such as garbage collection and assembly loading.
+To load the runtime into a process, a host calls the CorBindToRuntimeEx Function function.
+The prototype for CorBindToRuntimeEx Function is located in Mscoree.h in the Include directory of the Windows Software Development Kit (SDK).
+The host uses CorBindToRuntimeEx Function to control which version of the runtime to load and the behavior of basic functions such as garbage collection and assembly loading.
 A host can set the values listed in the following table.

 Concurrent garbage collection